 Lei Huang received the B. Sc., M. Sc., and Ph.
 D. degrees in electronic engineering from Xidian University, Xií»an, China, in 2000, 2003, and 2005, respectively.
 From 2005 to 2006, he was a Postdoctoral Fellow with the Department of Electrical and Computer Engineering, Duke University, Durham, NC.
 He also held the Research Fellow and Research Associate positions at City University of Hong Kong, Kouloon, Hong Kong SAR and the Chinese University of Hong Kong, Shatin, NT, Hong Kong SAR.
 From 2012 to 2014, he was a Full Professor with the Department of Electronic and Information Engineering, Harbin Institute of Technology (Shenzhen Graduate School), Xili, Shenzhen.
 Since November 2014, he has been with the College of Information Engineering, Shenzhen University, where he is currently a Distinguished Professor and the Director of Shenzhen Key Lab of Advanced Navigation Technology.

 His research interests lie in the areas of statistical signal and array processing, compressive sensing, cognitive radio for implementations in radar, navigation and wireless communications.
 In these fields, he has published more 130 technical articles in leading journals and conferences.
-He is currently serving as an Associate Editor of IEEE Transactions on Signal Processing, an Editor of Digital Signal Processing, and a member of the Sensor Array and Multichannel (SAM) Signal Processing Technical Committee of IEEE Signal Processing Society.
+He is currently serving as an Associate Editor of IEEE Transactions on Signal Processing, an Editor of Digital Signal Processing, and an elected member of the Sensor Array and Multichannel (SAM) Signal Processing Technical Committee of IEEE Signal Processing Society.